 6.1.3.
 Doble Testing (see section 1.5 above for more information)

-Dates: Summer (annually). .
+Dates: Summer (annually).
+In 2023, the outage is scheduled for July 17-21.

-Description:
+Description: The outage in 2023 is required to perform Doble testing of TW3 and TW4, which will take Units 3 and 4 out of service continuously during testing.
+Doble testing conducted in conjunction with the scheduled 6-year overhaul on Unit 4.
+Remaining available units (2, 5, 6) will be operated per FPP priority order.

 Impacts to FPP Criteria: None.
 Since Ice Harbor has multiple transformer banks and transmission lines and redundant switching capability, remaining available units will be available and operated pursuant to FPP priority order.